Construction Management

 Requirements:

-Physical ability to be able to lift at least 50 lbs.
+Physical ability to be able to lift at least 30 lbs.
 Ability to understand and follow safety procedures.
 Be able to use power and pneumatic tools safely.
+Drawing and design skills would be helpful.

 Recommended: